 With the two sister stations Radio Caroline was now able to offer audiences and advertisers what was, in theory, a national daytime commercial radio station.
 However, the North and South stations each broadcast their own independent programmes and developed quite separate identities.

-Shortly after the merger Radio Caroline moved its administrative headquarters from the Queen magazine building in Fetter Lane to a large three storey building at 6 Chesterfield Gardens -
+Shortly before the merger Radio Caroline had moved its administrative headquarters from the Queen magazine building in Fetter Lane to a large three storey building at 6 Chesterfield Gardens -

 But, because of the volume of mail generated as a result of the huge national audience, increased interest from advertisers and the logistical problems of supplying and staffing two ships, Radio Caroline soon opened a second office, at 61 Lord Street, Liverpool, to service the needs of the northern station.
 At the same time listeners to Radio Caroline North were invited to send record requests and mail for the DJs direct to an address in the Isle of Man -